insin/DOMBuilder/docs/htmlmode.rst

 .. js:class:: MockFragment([childNodes])

-   A representation of a DOM DocumentFragment and its child nodes.
+   A mock representation of a DOM DocumentFragment and its child nodes.

    .. versionchanged:: 2.0
       Renamed from "HTMLFragment" to "MockFragment"

    :param Array childNodes: initial child nodes

-   .. js:function:: MockFragment.appendChild(node)

-      Adds to the list of child nodes - appending another fragment will append its child nodes and clear them from the fragment.

-   .. js:function:: MockFragment.cloneNode(deep)

-      Clones the fragment - there's no point calling this *without* passing in ``true``, as you'll just get an empty fragment back, but that's the API.

    .. js:function:: MockFragment.toString([trackEvents])